cfjedimaster/brackets-jshint/README.md

 JSHint can be configured by .jshintrc file located in the project root.
 See [jshint documentation](http://www.jshint.com/docs/) for configuration options details and .jshintrc file format.

+Brackets has JSLint built in and if you wish to ignore JSLint results, you must tell Brackets to explicitly use JSHint only.
+This can be done via a .brackets.json file in the root of your project.
+Simply use this block:

+    "language": {
+        "javascript": {
+            "linting.prefer": "JSHint",
+            "linting.usePreferredOnly": true
+        }
+    }

 Issues/Updates
 =====